rashadalh/rashadalh/README.md

 I love working on cool projects at the intersections of Blockchain and DeFi.
 If you think I could be a value add to your project, please do not hestitate to reach out at one of the links here -->  https://linktr.ee/rashadh

 ### Contributions
+- Siren Protocol (Current FT) - Building Hedging and Margin Systems that run both On/Off chain.

 - RociFi -- Credit risk model repositiories as Data Science Team Lead. https://github.com/RociFi

 - Janka Score -- A Decentralized Credit Score for DeFi lending protcols.  https://github.com/jankascore.
 This was also my Hackathon project for ETH Denver 2023 which WON a bounty from the Graph Protocol "Best use of new or existing subgraphs".

 ### Work History

 I would recommend viewing my LinkedIn profile here --> https://www.linkedin.com/in/rashad-al-haddad-358731a7/ .
 At a high level, some of the awesome companies I have contributed to in the past, in order of recentness, include:

+- Siren Protocol -- Quantitative Developer

 - RociFi -- Data Science Team Lead

 - SolRiver -- Senior Associate (Modeling / Valuation)